 Pipe and fittings used in storm sewer construction shall conform to the latest edition of the INDOT "Standard Specifications", Section 907 and 908.
 In addition, ductile iron pipe and fittings shall conform to AWWA C-151.
 Polyethylene pipe used for private storm sewers shall conform to ASTM F2648 or INDOT specifications.
-Pipe other than reinforced concrete pipe may be used only when specifically authorized by the Town of McCordsville.
+Other pipe and fittings not specified herein or in Sections 907-908 of the latest edition of the INDOT "Standard Specifications" may be used only when specifically authorized by the Town of McCordsville.
 Pipe joints shall be flexible and leak resistant as defined in AASHTO R82, with a maximum leakage rate of 200 gal/in.-dia/mi/day.
-If the storm sewer pipe is to be placed within a road right-of-way or in an area subject to loading, the pipe and fittings shall be reinforced concrete (RCP).
+If the storm sewer pipe is to be placed within a road right-of-way or in an area subject to loading, the pipe and fittings shall be reinforced concrete (RCP) or corrugated polypropylene (CPP).